-Section 16.
+Section 17.
 Provost's Role.
-The Provost or designee will consider the cumulative recommendations received from department faculty, the department or unit head, and the dean, and then will decide the terms and duration of any subsequent appointment of the bargaining unit faculty member.
-Upon Provost review, the summary report will be placed in the faculty member's departmental or college personnel file and a decision conveyed in writing to the faculty member no later than June 1.
+The Provost or designee will consider the cumulative 11

+- and then will decide the terms and duration of any subsequent appointment of the bargaining 13 - unit faculty member.
+Upon Provost review, the summary report will be placed in the faculty 14 - member's departmental or college personnel file and a decision conveyed in writing to the 15 - 16 faculty member no later than June 5. - 17 18

-Tenure Review Process
+19 Tenure Review Process

-Section 17.
+21 Section 18.
 Eligibility for tenure review.
-Except as authorized in writing by the Provost or designee, a bargaining unit faculty member is entitled to a decision on tenure only after six consecutive academic or fiscal years of employment at 1.0 FTE per year or the equivalent of consecutive part time employment at or above 0.5 FTE per year.
+Except as authorized in writing by the Provost or 22 designee, a bargaining unit faculty member is entitled to a decision on tenure only after six consecutive academic or fiscal years of employment at or above the FTE at which they were 23 24 hired.
 An appointment is considered consecutive even if interrupted by one or more approved leaves of absence.
 Leaves are considered consistent with Section 7.
+25

-Section 18.
+27 Section 19.
 Tenure Review period.
-The tenure review will include all research, teaching, and service accomplished since the beginning of the faculty member's employment in the current position in addition to other materials specified by the faculty member's hiring agreement (Article 16).
-Leaves of absence not resulting in a clock stoppage will be considered as part of the review period.
+The tenure review will include all research, teaching, and service accomplished since the beginning of the faculty member's employment in the current 28 position in addition to other materials specified by the faculty member's hiring agreement 29 (Article 16).
+Leaves of absence not resulting in a clock stoppage will be considered as part of the 30 review period.
+31

-Section 19.
+Section 20.
 Initiating the Tenure Review Process.
-To initiate the tenure review process, the department or unit head will contact the bargaining unit faculty member no later than winter term of the year preceding the year in which a tenure decision is required and request the following:
+To initiate the tenure review process, the 33 34 department or unit head will contact the bargaining unit faculty member no later than winter term of the year preceding the year in which a tenure decision is required and request the 35 36 following:

-a.
-Election of Criteria: The bargaining unit faculty member will be reviewed relative to the criteria in effect during their last mid-term review.
-If the criteria have changed since the last mid-term review, the faculty member must choose either the earlier or current set of criteria.

-b.
-Curriculum vitae: A comprehensive and current curriculum vitae that includes the faculty member's current research, scholarly, and creative activities and accomplishments, including publications, appointments, presentations, and similar activities and accomplishments.
-This document should clearly differentiate between accomplishments that occurred during the review period and those that did not.
+- 37 - 38 a.
+Election of Criteria: The bargaining unit faculty member will be reviewed relative to 39 the criteria in effect during their last mid-term review.
+If the criteria have changed since the last mid-term review, the faculty member must choose either the earlier or current set 40 of criteria.
+41 - 42 b.
+Curriculum vitae: A comprehensive and current curriculum vitae that includes the 43 faculty member's current research, scholarly, and creative activities and 44 accomplishments, including publications, appointments, presentations, and similar 45 activities and accomplishments.
+This document should clearly differentiate between 46 accomplishments that occurred during the review period and those that did not.
+47